-Shaan Gandhi, MD, PhD, MBA, Gerhard Koenig, PhD, Mary Thistle, and Clay Thorp serve on the audit committee, which is chaired by Clay Thorp.
+Mary Thistle, Suzanne Bruhn, PhD and Gerhard Koenig, PhD serve on the audit committee, which is chaired by Mary Thistle.
 Our board of directors has determined that each member of the audit committee is "independent" for audit committee purposes as that term is defined by the rules of the SEC and Nasdaq, and that each has sufficient knowledge in financial and auditing matters to serve on the audit committee.
-Our board of directors has designated Clay Thorp as an "audit committee financial expert," as defined under the applicable rules of the SEC.
-Mr. Thorp is not up for re-election to the Board at the Annual Meeting, but will serve as a Class I director and member on the audit committee until the Annual Meeting.
-Subsequent to the Annual Meeting, Dr. Gandhi, Dr. Koenig and Ms. Thistle will serve as members of the audit committee and we expect that Ms. Thistle will chair the audit committee and be designated as an "audit committee financial expert," as defined under the applicable rules of the SEC.
-During the fiscal year ended December 31, 2021, the audit committee met twice.
+Our board of directors has designated Mary Thistle as an "audit committee financial expert," as defined under the applicable rules of the SEC.
+During the fiscal year ended December 31, 2022, the audit committee met 4 times.
 The audit committee's responsibilities include:

-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - pre-approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm;
+- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - pre-approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the overall audit plan with our independent registered public accounting firm and members of management responsible for preparing our financial statements;

-- reviewing the overall audit plan with our independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - coordinating the oversight and reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon the audit committee's review and discussions with management and our independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - reviewing all related person transactions for potential conflict of interest situations and approving all such transactions; and - reviewing quarterly earnings releases.
+- reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - coordinating the oversight and reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon the audit committee's review and discussions with management and our independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - reviewing all related person transactions for potential conflict of interest situations and approving all such transactions; and - reviewing quarterly earnings releases.